 In April 2011, the Company and OAO ANK Bashneft signed an agreement to establish a joint venture and to develop two oil fields named after R.Trebs and A.Titov, located in the Nenets Autonomous District of Russia.
 According to the agreement, the mineral rights for the development of the fields were re-issued by OAO ANK Bashneft in favor of its 100% subsidiary OOO Bashneft-Polus.
-In December 2011, the Company acquired 25.1% of OOO Bashneft-Polus for approximately \$153 million, and OOO Bashneft-Polus acquired 29 exploration wells located on these fields from a Group company for \$60 million.
+In December 2011, the Company acquired 25.1% of OOO Bashneft-Polus for \$153 million, and OOO Bashneft-Polus acquired 29 exploration wells located on these fields from a Group company for \$60 million.
 The parties agreed to transport oil extracted from the fields via the Group's transportation infrastructure and to consider the exploitation of certain other nearby infrastructure owned by the Group.
+In May 2012, state authorities cancelled the order to transfer the mineral rights for the development of the fields named after R.Trebs and A.Titov to the joint venture and the license was returned to OAO ANK Bashneft.
+Management does not believe that this matter will have a material adverse effect on the Group's financial condition.
+The Company and OAO ANK Bashneft are continuing their cooperation within the project and are carrying out actions for re-issuance of the mineral rights by the state authorities in favor of OOO Bashneft-Polus.